 Contact Information: Parent Mentor for region 5 Northwest/River Valley.
 (870) 897-4174

-Lorena Walker will be serving as our new multicultural specialist for the State.
+Lorena Walker is our new multicultural specialist for the state.
 Lorena holds a bachelor’s degree in speech communications and is TEFL ESL certified.
 She spent two years as an English as a second language (ESL) teacher in multiple schools in Honduras.
 For the last year, Lorena has worked as an assistant to the State Personnel Development Grant for the Arkansas Department of Education.

 Nos gustaría dar la bienvenida y presentar al nuevo miembro de nuestro equipo, Lorena Walker.
 Lorena servirá como nuestro nuevo especialista multicultural para el Estado.
 Lorena Walker tiene una licenciatura en comunicaciones de voz y está certificada por TEFL ESL.
 Pasó dos años como profesora de inglés como segunda lengua (ESL) en varias escuelas de Honduras.
 Durante el último año, Lorena ha trabajado como asistente de la Subvención Estatal de Desarrollo de Personal para el Departamento de Educación de Arkansas.